ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The Load Balancer port associated with the range application.
 The default value is `22`.

 `--protocol`
 :   Protocol type.
-Valid values: `tcp`, `udp`.
+Valid values are `tcp`, `udp`.
 UDP protocol support is in early access, request custom UDP from CIS dashboard before creating range UDP app.
 The default value is `tcp`.

 `--proxy-protocol`
 :   Enable Proxy Protocol to the origin.
-Valid values: `on`, `off`, `v1`, `v2`, `simple`.
+Valid values are `on`, `off`, `v1`, `v2`, `simple`.
 The default value is `off`.
     *Deprecated*.
 The value `on` is equivalent to `v1`.

 `--ip-firewall`
 :   Control whether or not enables the IP Firewall for this application.
-Valid values: `on`, `off`.
+Valid values are `on`, `off`.
 The default value is `off`.

 `--edge-connectivity`
 :   The IP versions supported for inbound connections on range anycast IPs.
-Valid values: `all`, `ipv4`, `ipv6`.
+Valid values are `all`, `ipv4`, `ipv6`.
 The default value is `all`.

 `--edge-tls`
 :   The type of TLS termination associated with the application.
-Valid values: `off`, `flexible`, `full`, `strict`.
+Valid values are `off`, `flexible`, `full`, `strict`.
 The default value is `off`.

 `--traffic-type`
 :   Determines how data travels from the edge to your origin.
-Valid values: `direct`, `http`, `https`.
+Valid values are `direct`, `http`, `https`.
 The default value is `direct`.

 `--json`
 :   The JSON file or JSON string used to describe a range application.